We research and explore the coolest ghost towns and historic locations in Ohio!

 Newville, OH – (1823 – 1940s farming and mill town abandoned during a flood control project on the Mohican River)

 Classification: small town

 Location: Worthington Township, Richland County – On US 95 at the intersection of Pleasant Hill Rd

-Newville Church was built in 1911 & moved to a less flood prone area.
-It still sits at the corner of O’Possum Run Rd & Swigart Rd.
-The demise of Newville becoming a ghost town was a two stage process.
-First the railroads passed it up & instead had stations in Butler & Perrysville, both about 4 miles from Newville.
-The town population didn’t grow much in the late 1800s & early 1900s.
-Later in the early 1940s, the Army Corps Of Engineers advised the remaining residents to leave because of a dam that was being built on the Mohican River.
-There are still some foundations & partial buildings from Newville’s former commercial center left in the woods on the west side of Pleasant Hill Lake.
+Newville Church was built in 1911 and moved to a less flood prone area.
+It still sits at the corner of O’Possum Run Rd and Swigart Rd.
+The demise of Newville becoming a partial ghost town was a two stage process.
+First the railroads passed it up and instead had stations in Butler and Perrysville, both about 4 miles from Newville.
+The town population didn’t grow much in the late 1800s and early 1900s.
+Later in the early 1940s, the U.S. Army Corps Of Engineers advised the remaining residents to leave because a dam that was being built on the Mohican River.
+There are still some foundations and partial buildings from Newville’s former commercial center left in the woods on the west side of Pleasant Hill Lake.

 Riblet, OH (Riblet Corners) – Richland County (1830s – 1860s farming town abandoned over time)